jnozzi/cocoadev.com/markdown/InputCommands.md

 Or do you mean simulating a console window?

--- General/AdamVandenberg
+-- AdamVandenberg

 ----

-The easier way is to set the text field to send action 'only on enter' in General/InterfaceBuilder and then set the text field's target to the action method.
+The easier way is to set the text field to send action 'only on enter' in InterfaceBuilder and then set the text field's target to the action method.
 No button required (though you can still use it and hook it up to the same action if you want one).  -- Bo

 ----